First West of England: History

-In 2001 FirstGroup changed the legal structure of some of its bus operating subsidiaries.
+In 2001, FirstGroup changed the legal structure of some of its bus operating subsidiaries.
 The legal entity which had been Badgerline Limited was renamed First City Line Limited and became the operator of Bristol city services (now First Bristol Limited).
 The legal entity which had been First Bristol Buses Limited (which had previously been Bristol Omnibus Company, incorporated in 1887) was renamed First Somerset & Avon Limited in May 2003 after merging with Somerset operations of First Southern National.

-In 2013 buses started to be painted into the new First Bus livery and 'West of England' branding was applied on both sides beneath the windows (on some single-decks the branding is applied above the windows towards the front of the bus).
+In 2013, buses started to be painted into the new First Bus livery and 'West of England' branding was applied on both sides beneath the windows (on some single-decks the branding is applied above the windows towards the front of the bus).
 First Somerset & Avon is still printed on some tickets, while other tickets are printed with First Bristol & Avon or just First Bristol.

 In February 2014, First's Bridgwater and Taunton business was transferred to First South West and rebranded as The Buses of Somerset in an unprecedented break from the FirstGroup corporate style.
 The business instead now sports a two-tone green and cream livery with bespoke branding, website and social media profiles.

-In December 2016 all services operated by First Bristol transferred to First Somerset & Avon, which was officially renamed First West of England in June 2017, meaning Bristol city services are once again operated by the same legal company as when they first started in 1875.
+In December 2016, all services operated by First Bristol transferred to First Somerset & Avon, which was officially renamed First West of England in June 2017, meaning Bristol city services are once again operated by the same legal company as when they first started in 1875.

 In August 2018, the Weston-super-Mare based operations were rebranded as Badgerline with the yellow and green livery of the former operator adopted.

-Services
+In 2022, First Worcester depot was transferred from the First Midlands management structure into the newly formed First Cymru & West of England structure, forming part of the West of England division respectively.

+Routes

-First West of England operate the majority of services in Bristol and an extensive network of services in and around Bath, Trowbridge, Wells and Weston-super-Mare.
+First West of England operate the majority of services in Bristol and an extensive network of services in and around Bath, Trowbridge, Wells and Weston-super-Mare as well as Worcestershire.

+Services in Bristol include the four routes of the metrobus express network.

 Fleet

-As of November 2018, the fleet consisted of 488 buses and coaches.
-The fleet includes 77 Alexander Dennis Enviro400 CNG natural gas-powered buses, which entered service in February 2020.
+As of January 2024, the First West of England fleet consisted of 561 buses and coaches.
+The fleet includes 99 Alexander Dennis Enviro400 City CBG natural gas-powered buses, which entered service in February 2020.

 Depots

-First West of England operate five depots: Marlborough Street, Lawrence Hill, Hengrove, Bath, Weston-super-Mare and Wells.
+First West of England has depots at Marlborough Street in central Bristol, and in the Lawrence Hill and Hengrove suburbs.
+Other depots are at Bath, Weston-super-Mare, Wells and Worcester.